 Deck Support Posts and Footings

-When support post are puts into the footing, and even the ground, they are prone to rot.
-Even pressure treated posts, including 6x6's, may completely fail within a few years.
+When support posts are put into the footing, and even the ground, they are prone to rot.
+Even pressure-treated posts, including 6x6's, may completely fail within a few years.

 The problem occurs when the post is put into the ground, and concrete is poured around the post.
 Once the concrete has set, the post has established a pocket in which water can collect.
 The water is absorbed into the post and cannot dry out.
 In colder climates the water freezes and can crack the concrete.
 Additionally, the deck should be bearing on top of the footing and not in it.
 Some people are under the misconception that pressure treated wood will not rot.